GxTeo/Multi-Document-RAG/README.md

 In the future, I plan to extend the capabilities of this application in the following ways:

 - **Leverage Open Source Large Language Models (LLMs)**: I plan to incorporate more open-source LLMs to avoid reliance of OpenAI models and to provide more flexibility in terms of the models that can be used.
 I also wish that the application can be brought completely offline to avoid privacy issues

-- **Multi-User Authentication**: I plan to add multi-user authentication to the application.
-This will allow multiple users to use the application simultaneously while maintaining their individual settings and data.

 - **Change Vector Databases**: ChromaDB seems very unreliable, where we have methods breaking and poor documentation webpage.
 Maybe I would try FAISS or Redis in the near future.